 - 16Fr. size prosthesis is considered at 1st fitting (some surgeons prefer 14 size).
 It is later dilated to 16 or 18Fr. depending on tissue integrity.

 - Candidate dexterity – if the patient is willing to self-perform prosthesis changes, then a non-indwelling prosthesis is preferred.

 - Phonatory effect – if the voice quality is effortless, loud and consistent, then the patient may do well with a higher-resistance device with increased durability.
 If the voice quality is strained and effortful, a lower-resistance device of greater diameter (20F) may be appropriate.

-- The thickness of party wall – The thickness of tracheal wall varies from person to person and the length of prosthesis needed should be accurately calculated.
-A too long prosthesis will cause a ‘pistoning effect’ and consequently leakage around the prosthesis, while a too short prosthesis may result in aphonia.
+- The thickness of the party wall – The thickness of the tracheal wall varies from person to person and the length of the prosthesis needed should be accurately calculated.
+A too-long prosthesis will cause a ‘pistoning effect’ and consequently leakage around the prosthesis, while a too short prosthesis may result in aphonia.

 - Durability – If the device recurrently leaks in less than a couple of months with no treatable cause, a device with higher resistance and durability should be considered.
 On average, a prosthesis lasts for about 4.8-6 months.